Get insider access

 Notable Mentions

 • Sony SRS-XP700: The Sony XP700 is a large party speaker with customizable RGB lights.
-It's compatible with the Sony Music Center and the Fiestable apps, which lets you access extra party features and effects.
-That said, it doesn't produce an as extended low-bass as the JBL PartyBox 310 and doesn't get quite as loud.
+It's compatible with the Sony Music Center and the Fiestable apps, allowing you access to extra party features and effects.
+That said, it doesn't produce an as extended low bass as the JBL PartyBox 310 and doesn't get quite as loud.
 See our review

 • JBL PartyBox 1000: The JBL PartyBox 1000 is an even larger and louder party speaker than the JBL PartyBox 310.
 However, its premium price point isn't ideal for everyone, and it doesn't come with as many customization tools as its more portable cousin.
 See our review